-Recently, we've finished a migration of one of the frontend applications I work with from Backbone to React.
-This was an endeavor for few months but we've ended up in a much better place, both from the product and engineering perspective. 🎉
+Recently, we've finished a migration of one of the frontend applications I work on from Backbone to React.
+This was an endeavor for a few months but we've ended up in a much better place, both from the product and engineering perspective. 🎉

 In this article, I share a few points which have been critical to making this project successful for both engineers and managers.
 Adopting these strategies can make your next migration project as close to plain sailing as possible.

 The process of software development, if done improperly, can be like a black box to product managers or owners.
 That might be especially true for migration projects which are often almost exclusively technical.

 Remember, it's the managers' job to keep track of the progress.
 That way they can better plan for the future.
 So unless you create visibility over the migration project for them, there will be questions.
 A lot of them.
 That's natural.